primus/primus/CONTRIBUTING.md

 - **`★★`**: Medium priority, this should be fixed but it might not make the next release.
 - **`★`**: Low priority issue, don't expect this to be resolved soon.
-These bugs are generaly fixed on a rainy or boring day.
+These bugs are generally fixed on a rainy or boring day.
 These bugs are also great for first time contributors who are looking for something to fix.

 ## Code